One question I inserted into my consultations before working with new people bought a significant amount of insight.

 If there is something we might be avoiding, it’s popular to create a reason as to why.
 This reason could be a protective mechanism, a personal belief, a lie or a blanket answer to cover any further inquiry.
 Many of these are valid, true and not appropriate to fully unpack when first meeting a person.
 Although they can be bookmarked for future reference.

-Whether it’s back pain, fear of failure, previous trauma, loss or even the pain of starting something new, the path is appears to be forward, at a pace you can handle.
+Whether it’s back pain, fear of failure, previous trauma, loss or even the pain of starting something new, the path to progress appears to be forward, at a pace we can handle.

 Confronting what we avoid is a tricky task.
 It requires an admission of habit and a deeper look at how we arrived to where we are.
 It is also helpful to recruit people around us that have better solutions to our pain than just merely ourselves.